carloseam94/zksujiko/README.md

 ## circuits

-Circuits folder contains 2 .circom files (sujiko.circom and sujiko62.circom) and a folder (circomlibs) with the circuits they uses as dependencies.
+Circuits folder contains 2 .circom files (sujiko.circom and sujiko62.circom) and a folder (circomlibs) with the circuits they use as dependencies.
 These files are used to generate their respectives .wasm files (sujiko.wasm and sujiko62.wasm) and .zkey files (sujiko_0001.zkey and sujiko62_0001.zkey) also two solidity contracts (SujikoVerifier.sol and Sujiko62Verifier.sol).

 ### Both circuits validates the following conditions (for their corresponding type of sujiko)